-Outside of the medical centers, departments should consult with their employment specialist to determine how to arrange for the checks to be conducted.
-The employing department is responsible for notifying student employee and volunteer candidates when a post-offer criminal background check is required, and for collecting an applicant-completed before the check is conducted.
+Outside of the medical centers, departments should consult with their HR recruitment team member to determine how to arrange for the checks to be conducted.
+The employing department is responsible for notifying student employee and volunteer candidates when a post-offer criminal background check is required, and for collecting an applicant-completed authorization before the check is conducted.

 How long does it take to conduct a criminal background check?

-Most background checks can be completed within 48-72 hours after the selected candidate provides the required information to the University’s contractor.
+Most background checks can be completed within two to three business days after the selected candidate provides the required information to the University’s contractor.

 How are departments informed of the results of the criminal background check?

-Your employment specialist will notify you whether the candidate is eligible for employment.
-If the candidate is not eligible for employment, the employment specialist will tell you that the candidate has a disqualifying criminal conviction history, but will not reveal details of the criminal conviction information.
+Your HR recruitment team member will notify you whether the candidate is eligible for employment and then will initiate the hire in UWHIRES.
+If the candidate is not eligible for employment, the HR recruitment team member will tell you that the candidate has a disqualifying criminal conviction history, but will not reveal details of the criminal conviction information.

 Who informs the candidate of disqualifying background check results?

-HR notifies the candidate of his/her ineligibility for employment via email.
+HR notifies the candidate of ineligibility for employment via email.